-Managing access in DataGenie is built around security and simplicity.
-Users logging in for the first time will not have access to any datasets by default.
-This “no access” state ensures that only authorized personnel can interact with your sensitive data — access must be explicitly granted by a Global Admin.For enterprise SSO, data residency, audit logs, and compliance certifications, see Security & Trust or visit our Trust Center.
+For enterprise SSO, data residency, audit logs, and compliance certifications, see Security & Trust or visit our Trust Center.
 DataGenie supports common enterprise identity providers (Okta, Azure AD / Entra ID, Google Workspace, OneLogin).

 SSO is available for enterprise workspaces.
 When SSO is enabled, users log in with their organization’s identity provider credentials — no separate DataGenie password required.

-Select SSO provider at login
+Select your SSO provider

-Granting access to a new user
+Admin: Grant access to a new user

-Add the user if not listed
+Add the user manually if they are not in the list

 Access tiers at a glance